Thomasan1999/number-range/README.md

 ```

 ### incorporate(numberToIncorporate: number): number
-This method incorporates the number given in the argument to the range.
-It means if the number is greater than the upper bound, the method returns the upper bound.
-If the number
+This method incorporates the number given in the argument to the range, if the number is greater than the upper bound the number is set to the upper bound in the case of the
- is lower, lower bound is returned.
-Otherwise, the given number is returned.
+ number being lower than the lower bound, the number is set to the value of the lower bound, in the case of the number being in the range, the number itself is returned.
 ```js
 new NumericRange(5, 10).incorporate(12)
 10